Nihongo Online School

 The school asks students to submit homework assignments worth 2 hours per lesson to improve faster.
 By supporting students with these features, students are able to efficiently improve Japanese language skills.

-This comprehensive guide will walk you through everything you need to know about applying for a student visa to Japan-from understanding the requirements and associated costs to submitting your application and preparing for your departure.
+This comprehensive guide will walk you through everything you need to know, from gathering essential paperwork to understanding photo specifications and preparing for your departure.

-Requirements for Japan Student Visa
+General Requirements for Japan Student Visa

 Passport and Visa Application Form